Familiarize yourself with the elements of your roof and the language of roofing.

 depending on the length of the warranty.
 If your roof measures 2,500 square

-feet, you'd pay $250 extra for it.
-As with most other extended warranties,
+feet, youd pay $250.
+As with most extended warranties, CHECKBOOK doubts

-CHECKBOOK is skeptical that the value of these manufacturer-offered warranties
+that the value of these manufacturer-offered warranties justifies the cost,

 be your primary considerations.
 No price is a bargain price for a roof

-that leaks or looks unattractive or that is simply never installed.
-But
+that leaks or looks unattractive or is never installed.
+But once you have

-once you have identified roofers that measure up on these quality factors,
+identified roofers that measure up on quality factors, price becomes critical.

-You will want to have roofing work done on a fixed-price basis, following
+Contract to have roofing work done on a fixed-price basis, following an

-We worked with a few subscribers to get bids on roofing jobs for their
+We worked with nine subscribers to get bids on roofing jobs for their homes.

 price differences on the same job were striking.

-Table 1 gives examples of different roofers' bids for several of these
+Table 1 includes examples of different bids for these subscribers jobs.

 Get your bids from companies that rate high for quality.
 Our experience